01 – A new law comes into effect in California, prohibiting people from smoking in bars and restaurants.

 03 – Former professional wrestler Jesse Ventura is elected Governor of Minnesota.

 07 – The European Court of Human Rights opens in Strasbourg, France.
-All 47 member states of the Council of Europe are bound by its judgments.
+Its judgments bind all 47 member states of the Council of Europe.

 09 – The United Kingdom formally abolishes the death penalty.